pablocael/handwritten-number-generator/README.md

 ### 2.2 Using custom digit datasets:

 By default, number-generator package ships a native dataset based on MNIST.
-However, its possible change the default dataset to a user custom dataset, as long as the dataset is still composed by square images (width equal height).
-To change default database, set 'NG_DEFAULT_DIGIT_DATASET' environment variable to the path of the database.
+However, its possible change the default dataset to a user custom dataset, as long as the dataset is still composed by square images (width equals height).
+To change default database, set 'NG\_DEFAULT\_DIGIT\_DATASET' environment variable to the path of the database.
 The custom database must be in the same format shown in item 2.1.
 See number\_generator.core.DigitImageDataset for more information.

 Example on how to change default input digit dataset: